No Fee Promise

 If the accident or injury was caused by the hotel or resort’s negligence, then legally they can be held responsible for the accident.
 It can be complicated to determine the cause of the accident and the appropriate laws and damages that apply.
 You need to contact Florida personal injury lawyers immediately if you or a loved one is injured on hotel or resort premises.

-Fort Lauderdale Hotel Negligence Attorney
+Weston Hotel Negligence Attorney

 Lisa Levine is a personal injury and medical malpractice attorney dedicated to representing clients who have been harmed by another’s negligent behavior.
 She has been featured on Good Morning American and NBC News and she is also an advocate for women’s health issues.
 The attorneys of Lisa S. Levine, P.A. are fully-versed in personal injury law and can help you receive the best possible compensation for the damages suffered after being the victim of a negligent hotel accident.